LearningLocker/docs/src/http-statement-deletion.md

 ### Terminating batch deletions

-You may choose to terminate a one or all batch deletions for an organisation using the following commands.
+You may choose to terminate one or all batch deletions for an organisation using the following commands.

 Note that if a deletion has issued a worker job to delete a batch, it may delete up to 1000 records before the termination command is respected.